-I discovered my passion for science education while working as Program Director at the International Museum of Surgical Science in Chicago.
-I attained her Master in Education from the University of Illinois at Chicago and began working in Chicago public schools in 2008.
-Soon after beginning to teach, I attended the Masters in Science Education program at De Paul University to complete my science education certification.
-Prior to joining the staff at Ravenswood, I taught at Franklin Fine Arts Center in Old Town.
+She discovered her passion for science education while working as Program Director at the International Museum of Surgical Science in Chicago.
+She attained her Master in Education from the University of Illinois at Chicago and began working in Chicago public schools in 2008.
+Soon after beginning to teach, she attended the Masters in Science Education program at De Paul University to complete her science education certification.
+Prior to joining the staff at Ravenswood, she taught at Franklin Fine Arts Center in Old Town.

-Each summer, I teach at Center for Talent Development through Northwestern University.
-Wherever I teach, I’m passionate about creating classroom communities where each student feels socially significant and empowered to reach their learning potential.
-In addition to being a teacher, I’m an outdoor enthusiast, a yogi, a violinist, and a swimmer.
-I enjoy spending time with friends, my husband, and our son Felix.
+Each summer, Ms. Schroeder teaches at Center for Talent Development through Northwestern University.
+Wherever she teaches, she is passionate about creating classroom communities where each student feels socially significant and empowered to reach their learning potential.
+In addition to being a teacher, she is an outdoor enthusiast, a yogi, a violinist, and a swimmer.
+She enjoys spending time with friends, her husband, and their son Felix.

 I am the 8th grade diverse learning teacher, working with our students across the subject areas.
 Before my time here at Ravenswood, I taught middle school in Uptown and K-3 in Humboldt Park.